 Duchess Root Vegetables

-In another large part of boiling salted water, cook carrots until tender, about 15 minutes.
+- In another large pot of boiling salted water, cook carrots until tender, about 15 minutes.
 Drain and purée in food processor with 2 tablespoons butter and a pinch of ground nutmeg.
 Taste and adjust seasoning.

 - Spoon potato and carrot purées into a pastry bag fitted with a large star tip, alternating purées so they will marbleize as you pipe them.

 - Pipe into swirls on a baking sheet; gently dab each with a little melted butter.
 (Note: Can be piped and refrigerated until ready to bake; dab with butter just before baking.)

 - Bake for 15 minutes, then broil for a few minutes until golden brown.
 Serve warm.